 top of page

-BAWiP’s Commitment to Diversity, Equity and Inclusion
+BAWiP’s Commitments to Diversity, Equity and Inclusion, April 2023:

 BAWiP is committed to cultivating a diverse, equitable, inclusive, and accessible publishing industry.
 We define “diverse” as inclusive of race, gender, ability, age, beliefs, identity, sexuality, national origin, and professional and life experience.